Estimate Time5 min

 How seasonal rotation strategies compare

 With that said, if you are making tactical trades with some percentage of your portfolio, and calendar trends are a component of your strategy, sector rotation may be a more appropriate takeaway from the sell in May calendar trend—according to analysis by the Center for Financial Research and Analysis (CFRA).
-Rather than exit the market, you could factor in seasonal patterns that have developed in recent years to augment your decision-making process.
+Rather than exit the market, consider a sector rotation strategy.
+According to CFRA, since 1990 there has been a clear divergence in performance among sectors between the 2 time frames—with cyclical sectors easily outpacing defensive sectors, on average, during the "best 6 months."

 Consumer discretionary, industrials, materials, and technology sectors notably outperformed the rest of the market from November through April.
 Alternatively, defensive sectors outpaced the market from May through October during this period.
-Using these observations, CFRA created an equal-weighted seasonal rotation index in April 2018.

 It's also worth acknowledging that these types of strategies may only be suitable for active investors with shorter investment horizons, and even active investors need to consider their trading strategies within the context of a diversified portfolio that reflects their time horizon, risk tolerance, and financial situation.